-In my commentary on John’s Gospel in the BECNT series (p.
-178) I have adduced possible instances of present tense forms of eimi that may be past-referring, which would invalidate Wallace’s theory.
+In my commentary, I have adduced possible instances of present tense forms of eimi that may be past-referring, which would invalidate Wallace’s theory.
 Specifically, I mentioned John 10:8 (“All who ever came before me were thieves and robbers” NIV) and John 19:40 (“This was in accordance with Jewish burial customs”).
 Wallace has now responded.
 He claims that neither passage is a genuine parallel and continues to argue that there are no instances of the past-referring present tense forms of eimi in the New Testament.
 He also continues to argue for a pre-AD 70 date for John’s Gospel.
 With regard to John 10:8, Wallace contends this is an instance of “extending from past present” (with reference to Fanning), not a historical present.
 He does not give any reason why John 19:40 is inadmissible other than asserting that it is not a genuine parallel and citing certain English translations.

 I am not going to engage in detailed interchange on minor or ultimately immaterial points here nor respond to arguments or information that I consider less than completely accurate, because my purpose here is more broadly to reassess the likelihood of Wallace’s reading of John 5:2 and the possible light it sheds on the date of John’s Gospel.

 First of all, regarding the date of composition for John’s Gospel (on which I have blogged previously), only a very tiny minority of scholars argues for a pre-AD 70 date.
 I continue to be puzzled by Wallace’s strong interest in arguing for such a date.
-In my view (and also that of Craig Blomberg, Don Carson, and others; cited on p.
-178 of my BECNT commentary), the tense form of a single Greek verb in John’s Gospel is hardly able to bear the heavy weight Wallace puts on it in proving the date of composition of the entire Gospel.
+In my view (and also that of Craig Blomberg, D. A. Carson, and others), the tense form of a single Greek verb in John’s Gospel is hardly able to bear the heavy weight Wallace puts on it in proving the date of composition of the entire Gospel.
 Not that the majority is necessarily always right in biblical studies, but it must be said that there are good reasons why the virtual consensus of Johannine scholars holds to a post-AD 70 date.